This Pavlova recipe is a light and delicious dessert that’s easy to make!

 These issues arise when the pavlova cools too quickly.
 This is why the recipe calls for leaving the Pavlova cake in the oven to cool completely.

-Yes and no. You can prepare the pavlova itself a few days in advance of serving and it can be stored in an airtight container at room temperature.
+Yes and no. It can be prepared a few days in advance of serving and stored in an airtight container at room temperature.
 However, it shouldn’t be decorated with whipped cream or fruit until just before serving.

 - 4 large egg whites room temperature